Saws and Sanders For Building Decks

 kind of a saw is great for cutting protruding beams below the joists

 and deck structure.
-It's really difficult to get a circular saw in that
+It's really difficult to get a circular saw or handsaw in that

-sanders like this can really smooth the deck boards quickly.
+sanders like this can really smooth deck boards quickly.
 But be

-careful because if you fall asleep at the wheel it can also cause a lot
+careful because if you fall asleep at the wheel they can also cause a lot

 old fashioned hard work is what is required to make this sander work.